CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/1~Debugging.md

 # Debugging and Testing

-Debugging can be one of the more tedious, unfun aspects of coding, despite this, it is nessesary
+Debugging can be one of the more tedious, unfun aspects of coding.
+Despite this, it is a nessesary part of every project.
+This document will go over a few tricks to get better at debugging and the testing protocols you should adhere to.